Celebrated (part eight)

-He had heard of the internet…for years hadn’t tried it.
-You could buy books, they said.
+He had heard of the internet, for years hadn’t tried it.
+You could buy stuff, they said.
 Play games.
 Research, a little.
 Research was getting better all the time.
-Not that certain lines of communication weren’t, by the 90s, well established…but that his own work didn’t require them.
+Not that certain lines of communication hadn’t been, by the 90s, well established…but that his own work didn’t require them.

-Also, though…not that using a word processor didn’t make a lot of sense.
-Moving documents (back then on floppies) from machine to machine, no paper…finding your stuff, by alphabet, by date, lost files popping up before your eyes…
+And not that using a word processor didn’t make a lot of sense.
+Moving documents from machine to machine, no paper…finding them, by alphabet, by date, lost files scrolling up before your eyes…

-No need burdening the supply office with tracking down the last, dwindling store of correction tapes.
+No need burdening the supply office with tracking down the last, dwindling store of correction tapes for the old Selectric.
 And Tom was not really a slow learner…

-But to be the embracer of the new, to be efficient in method, was to have fewer obvious excuses for non-productivity.
+But to be an embracer of the new, to be efficient in method, was to have fewer obvious excuses for nonproductivity.

-Mid-2000s, something came up in conversation…one of his students, doing work-study for a new library hire, put in charge of a new service: digital archiving.
+Mid-2000s, something had come up in conversation…one of his students doing work-study for a new library hire, put in charge of a new service: digital archiving.
 Tom, long tenured now, having little to do with meet-and-greets, shrugging off opportunities to represent his department, had with the majority of university people small acquaintance.
-This guy though, apparently got himself talked about… Had come introducing a new kind of jerkiness, some combination, if Tom got the scuttlebutt, of glad-handing and arrogance that sowed a line of division among the faculty, between old and young.
+This guy, though, got himself talked about… Had come introducing a new kind of jerkiness, some combination, if Tom got the scuttlebutt, of gladhanding and arrogance that sowed a line of division among the faculty, between old and young.

 “So far as I know, it’s just his name.”

-This idea of archiving seemed from his student’s remarks (since the normal, rule-abiding person didn’t snatch at, launch a probing interrogation into, a passing acquaintance’s casual news), a matter of making copies, of all the library’s collections.
-At least, eventually all.
+This idea of archiving, he gleaned from his student’s remarks (since the normal, rule-abiding person didn’t snatch at, launch a probing interrogation into, a passing acquaintance’s casual news), was a matter of making copies, of everything in the library’s collections.
+At least, eventually everything.
 For preservation, for a more democratic access.
-So, say, anyone could skim a professional journal he was supposed to be critiquing, at home, eating pizza on the sofa.
-Or run through such records as those county stat-books of Tom’s little mid-Atlantic alma mater.
+So that, say, anyone could skim a journal article he was supposed to be critiquing, at home, eating pizza on the sofa.
+Or run through records, like those county stat-books of Tom’s alma mater.